 The primary payload was the 714 kg Cartosat 2D remote sensing satellite for ISRO itself which was being launched into a near polar Sun-synchronous low Earth orbit of circa 500 km altitude.
 The other Indian payloads were the two ISRO Nano Satellites (INS), INS-1A/-1B.
 This platform is designed to act as a dedicated PSLV co-payload and may be utilised for a number of mission types.

-The remaining 101 commercial satellite payloads carried included 88 Flock (Dove) earth observation, 5 kg, 3U-cubesats owned and operated by Planet, and eight Lemur 3U-cubesats for Spire – these units carry GPS radio occultation antennas for weather prediction services as well as a maritime tracking payload.
+The remaining 101 commercial satellite payloads carried included; 88 Flock (Dove) earth observation, 5 kg, 3U-cubesats owned and operated by the Planet firm.
+Eight Lemur 3U-cubesats for Spire, these units carry GPS radio occultation antennas for weather prediction services as well as a maritime tracking payload.

 Matthew Wilson contributed to this article.